 A few say it doesn't produce clean cuts on all types of pills.
 Pill guards could be better.

 Offers a state-of-the-art design that splits seven pills at a time.
 Patented, multi-pill blade.
 Earns praise for producing precise cuts.
 Has a blade guard for added protection.

 Only suited to round and oval pill shapes.
 Not for large pills.
 Pricey.

 Translucent color makes it easy to see clearly as you cut.
 V-grip holds your pill in place for a more accurate cut.
 Food-grade materials and BPA-free.
 Small storage compartment is convenient for cutting multiple pills at once.

 Not ideal for larger pills.

 A pill splitter comes in handy to divide doses of tablets sold over the counter, but it can also be a money-saving device for costly prescription medications.
-However, there are safety issues to consider when it comes to dividing doses of some medications.
-According to the FDA, pill splitting can pose risks.
+However, there are safety issues to consider when it comes to dividing doses of some medications, so it is best to read FDA information before trying it.

 But that doesn’t mean splitting pills can’t be safe, doctor-approved, and budget-friendly.
 Consider the pros and cons of cutting medications, and get your doctor’s approval before you begin.